chaodeng-aca/SuperMap/README.md

 ## Usage

-For usage examples and a guided walkthrough, please refer to `Vignettes` directory provided in the repository.
+For usage examples and a guided walkthrough, please refer to `vignettes` directory provided in the repository.